-- i) A UIPM TD is a qualified International Judge proposed by the UIPM TC and appointed by the UIPM EB.
+- A UIPM TD is a UIPM Level 3 Certified International Judge in all disciplines proposed by the UIPM TC and appointed by the UIPM EB.
 For Category "A" competitions TDs must be members of the TC.
-The UIPM TD is tasked to ensure that all UIPM competitions are run in conformity with the UIPM Rules and agreements.
-The UIPM TD supervises the work of the LOCs and has full control over the technical direction of the UIPM competitions. - ii) It is recommended that a UIPM TD must not come from the host country.
+The UIPM TD is tasked to ensure that all UIPM competitions are run in conformity with the UIPM Rules and agreements. - ii) It is mandatory that a UIPM TD must not come from the host country.
 Between one and four TDs will be appointed depending on the level and size of the competition.
 For OG 3 TDs and YOG 2 TDs will be appointed.
 For competitions qualifying directly for OG or YOG a minimum of 2 TDs will be appointed. - iii) The costs of travel and per diem, including travel days, of the UIPM TD are borne by UIPM.
-The costs of full board accommodation and local transportation are borne by the Organising Federation/LOC. - iv) Within their overall authority UIPM TDs are tasked in particular: - a) $\,$ to check as soon as possible the terms of the invitation to the relevant competition. - b) to inspect and approve the sites and equipment for the five events. - c) to inspect and approve the transport for participants offered by the LOC. - d) to cooperate with the LOC in the administration of the TM and ensure the latest information concerning competition rules are available. - e) to select horses for the riding event from those proposed by the LOC. - f) to supervise the draw of the horses and the arrangements for checking the clothing and equipment of the participants. - g) to ensure correct management of Jury of Appeal procedures. - h) to check the entries and prepare the groups together with the LOC. - to ensure the accuracy of the results of the competition, which shall be verified by their signature, and promptly send the results, as well as a final report, by email to the UIPM HQ and the Chairman of the TC. - j) to ensure that the LOC promptly sends these results to the UIPM website (www.pentathlon.org).
+The costs of full board accommodation and local transportation are borne by the Organising Federation/LOC. - iv) Within their overall authority UIPM TDs are tasked in particular: - a) to inspect and approve the sites and equipment for the five events. - b) to inspect and approve the transport for participants offered by the LOC. - c) to cooperate with the LOC in the administration of the TM and ensure the latest information concerning competition rules are available. - d) to supervise the arrangements for checking the clothing and equipment of the participants. - e) to ensure correct management of Jury of Appeal procedures. - f) to check the entries and prepare the groups together with the LOC. - g) to ensure the accuracy of the results of the competition, which shall be verified by their signature, and promptly send the results, as well as a final report, by email to the UIPM HQ and the Chairman of the TC. - h) to ensure that the LOC promptly sends these results to the UIPM HQ.